abduldoesramen/abduldoesramen.github.io/README.md

 - [x] Basic website exists.
 - [x] Github can run locally on my computer.
 - [x] Website is integrated with Netlify
-- [ ] Website has a SSL certificate
+- [x] Website has a SSL certificate :blush:
 - [ ] Website is visible and running. :sweat_smile:
 - [ ] Website is implemented and currently usable.